Virtualization-projects/ee-workshop/README.md

     ![](./images/windows75.png)

 ## <a name="intro1"></a>Introduction
-Docker EE provides an integrated, tested and certified platform for apps running on enterprise Linux or Windows operating systems and Cloud providers.
-Docker EE is tightly integrated to the the underlying infrastructure to provide a native, easy to install experience and an optimized Docker environment.
-Docker Certified Infrastructure, Containers and Plugins are exclusively available for Docker EE with cooperative support from Docker and the Certified Technology Partner.
+Docker Enterprise provides an integrated, tested and certified platform for apps running on enterprise Linux or Windows operating systems and cloud providers.
+Docker Enterprise is tightly integrated to the the underlying infrastructure to provide a native, easy to install experience and an optimized Docker environment.
+Docker Certified Infrastructure, Containers and Plugins are exclusively available for Docker Enterprise with cooperative support from Docker and the Certified Technology Partner.

 ### <a name="intro2"></a>Overview of Orchestration
-While it is easy to run an application in isolation on a single machine, orchestration allows you to coordinate multiple machines to manage an application, with features like replication, encryption, loadbalancing, service discovery and more.
-If you've read anything about Docker, you have probably heard of Kubernetes and Docker swarm mode.
-Docker EE allows you to use either Docker swarm mode or Kubernetes for orchestration.
+While it is easy to run an application in isolation on a single machine, orchestration allows you to coordinate multiple machines to manage an application, with features like replication, encryption, load-balancing, service discovery and more.
+If you've read anything about Docker, you have probably heard of Kubernetes and Docker Swarm mode.
+Docker Enterprise allows you to use either Docker Swarm mode or Kubernetes for orchestration.

-Both Docker swarm mode and Kubernetes are declarative: you declare your cluster's desired state, and applications you want to run and where, networks, and resources they can use.
-Docker EE simplifies this by taking common concepts and moving them to the a shared resource.
+Both Docker Swarm mode and Kubernetes are declarative: you declare your cluster's desired state, and applications you want to run and where, networks, and resources they can use.
+Docker Enterprise simplifies this by taking common concepts and moving them to the a shared resource.

 #### <a name="intro2.1"></a>Overview of Docker Swarm mode
-A swarm is a group of machines that are running Docker and joined into a cluster.
-After that has happened, you continue to run the Docker commands you’re used to, but now they are executed on a cluster by a swarm manager.
-The machines in a swarm can be physical or virtual.
-After joining a swarm, they are referred to as nodes.
+A Swarm is a group of machines that are running Docker and joined into a cluster.
+After that has happened, you continue to run the Docker commands you’re used to, but now they are executed on a cluster by a Swarm manager.
+The machines in a Swarm can be physical or virtual.
+After joining a Swarm, they are referred to as nodes.

 Swarm mode uses managers and workers to run your applications.
-Managers run the swarm cluster, making sure nodes can communicate with each other, allocate applications to different nodes, and handle a variety of other tasks in the cluster.
+Managers run the Swarm cluster, making sure nodes can communicate with each other, allocate applications to different nodes, and handle a variety of other tasks in the cluster.
 Workers are there to provide extra capacity to your applications.
 In this workshop, you have one manager and three workers.

 #### <a name="intro2.2"></a>Overview of Kubernetes

-Kubernetes is available in Docker EE 2.0 and included in this workshop.
+Kubernetes is available in Docker Enterprise 3.0 and included in this workshop.
 Kubernetes deployments tend to be more complex than Docker Swarm, and there are many component types.
 UCP simplifies a lot of that, relying on Docker Swarm to handle shared resources.
-We'll concentrate on Pods and Load Balancers in this workshop, but there's plenty more supported by UCP 2.0.
+We'll concentrate on Pods and Load Balancers in this workshop, but there's plenty more supported by UCP 2.XX.

-## <a name="task1"></a>Task 1: Configure the Docker EE Cluster
+## <a name="task1"></a>Task 1: Configure the Docker Enterprise Cluster

 The Play with Docker (PWD) environment is almost completely set up, but before we can begin the labs, we need to do two more steps.
 First we'll add a Windows node to the cluster.
 We've left the node unjoined so you can see how easy it is to do.
 Then we'll create two repositories in Docker Trusted Registry.
 (The Linux worker nodes are already added to the cluster)